 When we think of the patriarchs, we think of patience.
 Abraham’s patience while waiting for the promised Seed is one of the great lessons of the Bible.
 Job had to wait patiently for deliverance.
 Joseph was patient in prison.
 Anna and Simeon waited patiently for Christ.

 Patience is an important aspect of faith.
 We must ask and then wait patiently for the answer, not throwing away our confidence.
 We must endure through many tribulations if we want to attain our goal.
 We must persevere if we are to receive the promise.

 It is not easy to be patient.
 It is not easy to wait until the fervently desired object or situation has been gained.
 We are tempted to scheme and act and answer our own prayer by manipulating and forcing people and circumstances.

 It is difficult and a test of our faith to continue to serve in a situation that we find highly disagreeable.
 We must be patient, like the patriarch Joseph, while the word of God tests us.
 We must learn obedience in our inner nature.
 All of God’s rulers, beginning with Christ Himself, learn obedience by the things they suffer.

 Sometimes our answer comes with lightning speed.
 Even before we speak, God responds.
-On other occasions the answer to our prayers takes forever in coming—or so it seems.
-If we would gain the promise we must exercise patient, enduring, persevering confidence that what God has promised He most certainly shall perform.
+On other occasions, the answer to our prayers takes forever in coming — or so it seems.
+If we want to gain the promise, we must exercise patient, enduring, persevering confidence that what God has promised, He most certainly shall perform.